PythWare/Katsuki-Engine/README.md

 # How the Mod Manager applies/disables mods

 Katsuki Engine doesn't shift file data within containers nor alter the original files stored with containers.
 Instead KE will append mods to the end of containers, update the TOCs (which tells the game to load files at the new positions), and then ensures everything is correctly applied.
 For mod disabling it reverts the TOC, truncates BINs to original sizes (mods are sliced off), and ensures the BINs are fresh/unmodded copies.
-It relies on the Backups folder created by KE which essentially backsup all containers to ensure you have fresh unmodded copies saved, that is where it retrieves the original TOC.
+It relies on the Backups folder created by KE which essentially backsup all containers' tocs to ensure you have fresh unmodded copies saved, that is where it retrieves the original TOC.

 # taildata section